 Level 1: The Comprehensive Plan is developed in collaboration with community members, departments across the City, elected and appointed officials, partner agencies, and other community partners.
-This plan is to provide the highest policy level guidance for future development and redevelopment, infrastructure improvements and other public investments, transportation and land use connections, and a host of factors contributing to quality of life, affordability, equity and sustainability.
+This plan is to provide the highest policy level guidance for future development and redevelopment, infrastructure improvements and other public investments, transportation as a means of connecting land uses, and other issues contributing to quality of life, affordability, equity and sustainability.